idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 ### BASE

 The base unit is brains of the keyboard, has the Pi Pico controller and where all the sections connect to.
 The picos arrive with precut 20P headers and sockets.
-It's recommended to use the sockets, but not mandatory.
+It's highly recommended to use the sockets.

 ::: warning
 The headers don't push in all the way into the sockets.
 This is as far as they'll go: